 Listed below is a range of postdoctoral opportunities for those either in the latter stages of a PhD or with several years post PhD experience, to progress their career at Nottingham.

-If you are interested in any of the these schemes to spend time at Nottingham, please contact Dr Ben Holland in the first instance.
-As a school we will then work with you on producing an application that stands the best chance of being successful.
+If you are interested in any of the these schemes to spend time at Nottingham, please contact Dr Ben Holland in the first instance (except for the Nottingham Research Fellowship scheme, in which case contact Professor Rory Cormac).
+As a School we will work with exceptional candidates to produce an application that stands the best chance of being successful.

 Postdoctoral research opportunities